-ARMY PARTNERSHIP AWARDS
+ARMY COMMUNITY PARTNERSHIP AWARDS

-Five installations and two National Guard commands partnered with neighboring organizations in 2018 on projects and services that earned them recognition from the Pentagon.
+Five installations and two National Guard commands partnered with neighboring organizations on projects and services that earned them recognition in December from the Pentagon.
 The 2018 Army Community Partnership Awards acknowledge the Army's need for community bonds that enhance readiness, modernize processes, and improve business reform, according to Jordan Gillis, acting assistant secretary of the Army for Installations, Energy and the Environment.
-In Central, this year's award winners include the following partnership initiatives:
+This year's winners include the following partnership initiatives: